ReachOut.com uses cookies to give you the best experience. Find out more about cookies and your privacy in our policy.

 If GAD prevents you from going to school or work, or from participating in your usual tasks or hobbies, it could be considered a serious mental illness.
 But not everyone experiences the same level of anxiety, and some people with GAD may only experience mild or moderate challenges.
 All levels of anxiety are treatable.
 Learn more about getting help for anxiety here.

-Generalised anxiety disorder often develops from a combination of individual and environmental factors, such as family history, personality traits, and trauma and stressful events.
-Unhelpful thinking patterns and beliefs (such as justifying worrying because ‘it will help me prepare for a catastrophe if it happens’) only perpetuate the problem and make the anxiety worse.
+Generalised anxiety disorder can develop from a combination of individual and environmental factors.
+This could be related to family history, personality traits, trauma, and stressful events.
+Unhelpful thinking patterns and beliefs (such as justifying worrying because ‘it will help me prepare for the worst case scenario’) can sometimes make the experience of generalised anxiety worse.

 Other things that can trigger GAD include having an imbalance of the brain chemicals that regulate your mood, experiencing a long-term health condition, and misusing drugs or alcohol.